tinystacks/aws-docker-templates-express/README.md

 * A new AWS CodePipeline project.
 * An AWS CodeBuild project added as part of the pipeline that uses this project's `build.yml` file.
 The build should be configured to pull its source from your cloned GitHub repository.
 The pipeline should also use the IAM role that you created for it earlier.
 Finally, it will also need to define all of the required variables discussed above for the `build.yml` file.
-* A release step in your pipeline that uses the `release.yml` file.
-Your release pipeline will need to define the required variables discussed above for the release.yml file.
+* An AWS CodeBuild project added as part of the pipeline that uses this project's `build.yml` file.
+This project will need to define the required variables discussed above for the release.yml file.
 * An Amazon ECS service that uses your published Docker container in your ECR repository as its base image.
 (This is the service referenced by the SERVICE_NAME variable in your release.yml file.)

 For a full example of creating an AWS CodeBuild project for a Docker container, see [Docker sample for CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-docker.html).